The WorldCat difference: connect to and leverage our shared catalog

 The variety of record sources for WorldCat also continues to grow.
 The diversity of methods for contributing to WorldCat ensures that more types of libraries and other institutions can contribute to the cooperative and make their collections highly visible to a worldwide audience.
 This, in turn, means more records, less cost and better visibility and resource sharing.
-Records come into WorldCat from online cataloging and batchloading; from the smallest public libraries to the largest national libraries in the world; from archives, museums and research institutions; from publishers and an increasing number of partners who benefit from being able to go to a single, comprehensive source for library data.
+Records come into WorldCat from online cataloging and batchloading; from the smallest public libraries to the largest national libraries in the world; from archives, museums and research institutions; from publishers and partners who contribute their metadata or have OCLC catalogers create it; all contributing to a single, comprehensive source for library data.

 WorldCat is the combined global catalog of more than 10,000 libraries around the world.
 Library users can find materials in any of these libraries on the open web through WorldCat's public website.